Frequently asked questions about the Chinese Flagship

 Ordinarily, financial aid awarded to students for study at IU may be applied to overseas study for a program that contributes to the student's undergraduate degree.
 This is not, however, automatic.

-To request that financial aid be applied to an overseas study program, you need to follow the procedure outlined by the Office of Overseas Studies and IU Financial Aid.
+To request that financial aid be applied to an overseas study program, you need to follow the procedure and explore resources outlined by the Office of Overseas Studies and IU Student Central.
 Please see the Bloomington Office of Student Financial Assistance for detailed information about applying for (or renewing) financial aid.

 - Will I get academic credit for the work I do studying Mandarin over the summer in China?